How to Install Remote Server Administration Tools (RSAT) on Windows 10

 What is Active Directory Users and Computers?

-An MMC snap-in is an add-on for the Microsoft Management Console.
+An MMC snap-in is an add-on for the MMC that extends its functionality.
 You can add or remove modules from MMC to add or remove features as your needs dictate.
 Microsoft decided to call them snap-ins instead of add-ons but the meaning is the same.

 Installing Remote Server Administration Tools